Special offer

 What to look for when it comes to people management skills

-When looking for a people manager, try to spot the following skills:
+When looking for a people manager, the following skills may be useful ones to look for in potential candidates:

 Transparent and open communication

-Having open discussions is essential for people managers.
-Often, it avoids misunderstanding and ensures everyone works in harmony.
+Having open discussions is also an important part of being a people manager.
+It helps avoid misunderstanding and ensures everyone works in harmony.
 Successful leaders are able to keep the line of communication open at all times.
 They are transparent on the organisation’s goals and what it will take to get there.
-In today’s work environment, communication can take many forms such as emails, video updates, town halls, Q&A sessions, etc. Regardless of the channel used, the message should be clear and easy to understand for all.
+In today’s work environment, communication can take many forms, such as emails, video updates, town halls, Q&A sessions, etc. Regardless of the channel used, the message should be clear and easy to understand for all.

 Humility and empathy

 Having a management role means working closely with others to understand everyone’s situation and have empathy.
 Not all individuals will react in the same way to a situation.
-Understanding each and everyone’s point of view and addressing them with humility will bring the leader closer to their team.
+Understanding each person’s point of view and addressing it with humility could help bring the leader closer to their team.

 Positive mindset

 Work weeks can be long, stressful and overwhelming.
-Having a positive attitude towards challenging situations will lift employee morale and encourage perseverance.
+Having a positive attitude towards challenging situations helps lift employee morale and encourage perseverance.

 Organisational skills

-People management means managing the workload of different team members, balancing between internal and external meetings and much more.
-Having strong organisational and time management skills is a must.
-To manage their time effectively, leaders should learn to delegate and prioritise.
-They should set themselves and their teams specific, measurable, achievable, relevant and time-bound goals – SMART goals.
+People management means managing the workload of different team members, balancing between internal and external meetings, and much more.
+Having strong organisational and time management skills is a great help.
+To manage their time effectively, leaders could learn to delegate and prioritise.
+They could set themselves and their teams specific, measurable, achievable, relevant and time-bound goals – also known as SMART goals.

 Strategic thinking

-Strategic thinking is being able to make informed decisions fast.
+Strategic thinking is the ability to make informed decisions quickly.
 The decisions should not be biased and should therefore be well researched.
-Strategic thinking has a lot to do with managing priorities.
-It is about finding opportunities that will create value and focussing on them.
+Strategic thinking is closely tied to managing priorities.
+It is about finding opportunities that will create value and focusing on them.

 Ownership and accountability

-Leaders should have a good sense of responsibility.
-A good people manager has the ability to challenge their team and at the same time protect them.
-They take accountability for the group without pointing fingers.
+Leaders also usually have a good sense of responsibility.
+A good people manager has the ability to challenge their team and protect them at the same time.
+They take accountability for the group without blaming others.

 People development

-A people manager must dedicate time to develop their team members.
+A people manager also dedicates time to developing their team members.
 They mentor individuals and guide them through their career progression.

 Knowing to delegate